 Be Scofield, founder of The Guru Magazine, is one of the most prominent journalists in the world exposing cults.
 Her articles have over 2 million views in the last few years and have led to international coverage, documentaries & the exposing of some of the largest cults.
-Stories based on her work have appeared on NETFLIX, Dr. Phil, CNN, New York Times, Newsweek, The Guardian, The Daily Mail, Playboy, VICE, CBC, Die Zeit, The New Zealand Herald and more.
+She was recently interviewed in Rolling Stone Magazine and stories based on her work have appeared on NETFLIX, Dr. Phil, CNN, New York Times, Newsweek, The Guardian, The Daily Mail, Playboy, VICE, CBC, Die Zeit, The New Zealand Herald and more.
 Over 200 news articles in 40 countries have been based on Be's original reporting.
 She is represented by a United Talent Agency agent and received pro bono legal representation from the corporate law firm Davis Wright Tremaine against a frivalous lawsuit about one of her stories.
 She was recently featured in a front page profile on Fair Observer.
 The Guardian interviewed her in January 2020.

-New York Times, Washington Post, People, BBC, Playboy, Netflix, Daily Mail
+New York Times, Rolling Stone, Washington Post, People, BBC, Playboy, Netflix, Daily Mail

 ORIGINAL REPORTING BECAME DR. PHIL SEASON PREMIERE

 "This is remarkable..."